-In addition to the access point, the package includes:
+In addition to your router, the package includes:

-- TEW-812DRU AC1750 Dual Band Wireless Router

 - CD-ROM (Utility and User's Guide)

 - Multi-Language Quick Installation Guide

 - Network cable Ethernet Cable (1.5m / 5ft.)

 - Power Adapter (12V, 2A)

 If any package contents are missing or damaged, please contact the retail store, online retailer, or reseller/distributor from which the product was purchased.